 Vegan or vegetarian cat food

 Many owners would love to feed their cats vegan or vegetarian food, very often for ethical reasons.
 They must understand that cats require certain nutrients (like taurine) they cannot get from such food, so it is important they check food for supplementation.
 To read more about vegan and vegetarian food for cats, please scroll below to that section or see top 5 best vegan food options for cats.
 Please see table below to see micronutrients which are necessary for cats and their health in a balanced diet.

-What do experts and veterinarians recommend for cat to eat?
+What do experts and veterinarians recommend?

 The amount of crude protein cats should eat is at least 26% of the total food, as recommended by the vets and the AAFCO.
 The rest minimum recommended is crude fat – 9% on dry matter basis, water and micronutrients.
 For micronutrients, it is important you ensure most of them are listed, but it is impractical to follow the labels just to establish the amounts of each.
 Ensuring the source of the fat and protein as well as their amount, will for most be enough to reach the amino acid, fatty acid, vitamin and mineral targets.

 Please note, that due to the fact that AAFCO recommendations are made on dry matter basis, to see if your food satisfies the requirement, it might involve a little calculation.
 But don’t worry, we did these, so you don’t have to.
 If you insist, the detailed procedure is below in te section on reading the nutritional labels.

 What is AAFCO and Where Can You Find AAFCO Certified Cat Food?